grumpyjames/birding-almanac/features/a-200-bird-year/part-40-spotted-crake.md

 We cross the causeway between the two main reservoirs, risk life and limb crossing Tringford road, then set up for a picnic alongside the last branch of reservoir.
-It's suitably tranquil, but a bit insect ridden.
+It's suitably tranquil, but a bit insect-ridden.
 We wonder out loud whether it is safe for us to eat sandwiches in a blue-green algae area.
 This discussion lasts as long as it takes us to realise we are too hungry to care.